Option to use own name, reply-to, subject and message fields

 This ends up with mixed languages in the contact form.
 It’d be nice if one can disable the default form fields full name, reply-to, subject and message.

-#2 Updated by Romain Schmitz about 7 years ago
+#2 Updated by Romain Schmitz over 7 years ago

 Not at all.

 I wish my redmine to always use the German translation but it’s just disrespecting the default language when the browser doesn’t define de in

 Most people think that the default language is permanently used but this hardly depends on the user’s browser which makes it difficult to always provide a website in a specific language no matter what the browser supports.

 I need my website in German only but if the browser tells the server that it only understands English, the English translation of redmine’s view parts are provided.

 In my case your plugin or more precisely its custom fields were in German as expected, but since you use the original redmine fields for the name, reply-to etc. they were provided in English.